EugenMayer/openstack-lab/README.md

 **The common networks are:**

 - internal `mngmnt`: `172.27.240.0/24` for the management of the cluster / internal communication between controller / compute nodes.
 This network can be access from the host
-- provider network `self service/vmlan`: `10.0.0.0/24` for the vm-lan and neutron network.
 - provider network `wan`: `203.0.113.0/24` for the provider floating ips (WAN).
 We picked that ip range since openstack tutorials pick those too

 **Deploy has 2 networks:**